Public Health

 International Applicants: Please be advised that due to the blended nature of this program, graduates may not be eligible to apply for a post-graduation work permit after completing this program depending on the proportion of courses delivered online.
 The number of courses offered via online delivery may vary and exceed 50% of the program for some students.
 Prospective international students interested in this program are advised to contact the International Centre before submitting an application to this program

-Applicants to the Public Health major who have previously completed a degree will have the opportunity to complete an individualized 20-course program in just two years.
-This option is available for students at the Lethbridge campus or Calgary campus.
+This exciting program is offered on both our Calgary Campus and on our Lethbridge Campus.
 Our Calgary Campus is in downtown Calgary.
 Classrooms are located in Bow Valley College North Building (332 - 6 Avenue SE, Calgary, AB) and our administrative office space is located in Bow Valley College South Building (Suite S6032, 345 - 6 Avenue SE, Calgary, AB).
+Visit ulethbridge.ca/calgary to learn more!

 Resources for Public Health majors